barryclark/jekyll-now/_posts/2018-03-07-ConvexSummary.md

 ![Larger values of $$t$$ result in a better approximation of](../images/2018_convex/log_bar.png)

-High values of $$t$$ result in a very good approximation but are hard to optimize because they are ill-conditioned. *Interior point methods* start with a low value of $$t$$ to obtain an initial solution and iteratively use the previous solution as a starting point for the soft-constraint optimization problem with increased $$t$$.
+High values of $$t$$ result in a very good approximation but are hard to optimize because they are ill-conditioned. *Interior point methods* start with a low value of $$t$$ to obtain an initial solution and iteratively use the previous solution as a starting point for the soft-constrained optimization problem with increased $$t$$.

 ## References